Skip to navigation Skip to content

 • have already claimed from National Disability Insurance Scheme (NDIS), Medicare, the Pharmaceutical Benefits Scheme and/or other relevant Australian, state and territory government schemes, or private insurance, where appropriate

-Where a claimant does not meet the eligibility criteria or has not been identified by Department of Health and Aged Care as a recognised Australian thalidomide survivor the claimant will need to contact the Department of Health and Aged Care.
-The Resources page has a link to Department of Health and Aged Care website.
+Where a claimant does not meet the eligibility criteria or has not been identified by Department of Health, Disability and Ageing as a recognised Australian thalidomide survivor the claimant will need to contact the Department of Health, Disability and Ageing.
+The Resources page contains a link to Department of Health, Disability and Ageing website.

 Extraordinary Assistance Fund